ZIM Integrated Shipping Services (ZIM) Gains But Lags Market: What You Should Know

 ZIM's full-year Zacks Consensus Estimates are calling for earnings of $37.98 per share and revenue of $12.5 billion.
 These results would represent year-over-year changes of -2.67% and +16.48%, respectively.

-Investors might also notice recent changes to analyst estimates for ZIM Integrated Shipping Services.
+It is also important to note the recent changes to analyst estimates for ZIM Integrated Shipping Services.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 6.56% lower within the past month.
-ZIM Integrated Shipping Services is currently sporting a Zacks Rank of #5 (Strong Sell).
+ZIM Integrated Shipping Services is currently a Zacks Rank #5 (Strong Sell).

-Investors should also note ZIM Integrated Shipping Services's current valuation metrics, including its Forward P/E ratio of 0.64.
-This represents a discount compared to its industry's average Forward P/E of 3.28.
+Looking at its valuation, ZIM Integrated Shipping Services is holding a Forward P/E ratio of 0.63.
+For comparison, its industry has an average Forward P/E of 3.35, which means ZIM Integrated Shipping Services is trading at a discount to the group.

 The Transportation - Shipping industry is part of the Transportation sector.
 This group has a Zacks Industry Rank of 65, putting it in the top 26% of all 250+ industries.